MetroModelingServices/metro_mce/README.md

     3. Clone the MCEVIZ repository to your location machine using the git address - https://github.com/MetroModelingServices/MCEVIZ.git
     4. Commit the visualizer inputs to the master (default) branch of your local clone of the MCEVIZ git repository
     5. Push the changes up to GitHub and check the online repository master branch to ensure the files have been uploaded.
-    6. On the website, create a Pull Request from the master branch into the gh-pages branch in order to publish the new data for the website.
-Merge the pull request in order to copy the data files from the master branch to the gh-pages branch.
-The website displays the gh-pages branch files.
+    6. On the website, create and then merge a Pull Request from the master branch into the gh-pages branch in order to publish the new data for the website.
-    7. Verify the updated data is displayed at http://metromodelingservices.github.io/MCEVIZ
+    7. Verify the updated data is displayed on the [website](http://metromodelingservices.github.io/MCEVIZ)

 # Benefits Calculator